Dean Mason (footballer): Club career

-With Canvey Island he won the Essex Senior Cup, beating Dagenham & Redbridge on penalties in the semi final and Colchester United 1–0 in the final.
+With Canvey Island he won the Essex Senior Cup, beating Dagenham & Redbridge on penalties in the semi-final and Colchester United 1–0 in the final.
 Canvey Island won the trophy without conceding a goal throughout the competition.

 In January 2013 he was on trial with Belgium side Union St. Gilloise but failed to agree terms.
 In June 2013 he joined Wingate & Finchley and made his debut on 10 August 2013 in a 4–0 victory over Carshalton Athletic.
 On 26 October 2013, Mason opened his goalscoring account for Wingate & Finchley when he struck the opening goal in a 3–0 home victory over Bognor Regis Town.
 Mason made his final appearance for the club in a 1–0 home defeat to Leiston on 18 January 2014.

 In July 2014 he joined Arlesey Town and scored on his league debut on 9 August 2014 in a 1–0 victory over Dorchester Town.
 Mason left Arlesey Town in December 2014 and joined Conference North side Lowestoft Town, where he spent two seasons.
 In the 2016–17 season Mason briefly joined Concord Rangers before joining Cambridge City.
 He then signed for Ware for the rest of the season, and stayed on into the following season.
 Mason played in an Alan Turvey Trophy game for Enfield Town in August 2018.
 In February 2019 Mason started a Berks & Bucks Senior Cup game for Maidenhead against Aylesbury United.
 Four days later he was an unused substitute for their National League win over Leyton Orient.
 Mason joined Hayes & Yeading United at the start of the 2019–20 season, later moving on to Spartan South Midlands League team London Tigers.

 International career

 Mason was called up to the Montserrat national team in August 2012, for the 2012 Caribbean Championship First Round qualifiers, held in Martinique.
 Despite not qualifying past the group stages, he helped Montserrat achieve their first victory since 1995 and their first ever victory since joining FIFA, beating the British Virgin Islands 7–0.

-In May 2014, he was called up by Montserrat to face U.S. Virgin Islands and Bonaire in the preliminary round of the 2014 Caribbean Cup qualification phase.
+In May 2014, he was called up by Montserrat to face US Virgin Islands and Bonaire in the preliminary round of the 2014 Caribbean Cup qualification phase.
 He returned to the national team in September 2018 for 2019–20 CONCACAF Nations League qualifying.

-Mason won his 13th cap against Dominican Republic in October 2019, which saw him become Montserrat's most-capped player in their history.
+Mason won his 13th cap against Dominican Republic in October 2019, which saw him become Montserrat's most-capped player at that date.